scaleway/terraform-provider-scaleway/docs/resources/rdb_read_replica.md

 - `direct_access` - (Optional) Creates a direct access endpoint to rdb replica.

 - `private_network` - (Optional) Create an endpoint in a private network.
-    - `private_network_id` - (Required) UUID of the private network to be connected to the read replica.
+    - `private_network_id` - (Optional) UUID of the private network to be connected to the read replica.
+Handled by IPAM is not set.
     - `service_ip` - (Required) Endpoint IPv4 address with a CIDR notation.
 Check documentation about IP and subnet limitations.
 (IP network).